vickneee/web-development-studies/studies/02 Working with Git & Github/worksheet.md

 git revert -m 1 <commit-hash>
 ```

-Replace `<commit-hash>` with the actual **commit hash** of the merge commit you want to undo.
+**Replace** `<commit-hash>` with the actual **commit hash** of the merge commit you want to undo.

-3. Finally, you can push the changes to GitHub.
+3. Finally, you can **push** the changes to GitHub.

 ```bash
 git push origin <branch-name>
 ```

-Replace `<branch-name>` with the name of the branch where you want to push the changes.
+**Replace** `<branch-name>` with the name of the branch where you want to push the changes.
 Example **main**.

-Please note that this will not delete the merge commit from the history, but will create a new commit that undoes the changes made in the merge commit.
+>**Note!** This will not delete the merge commit from the history, but will create a new commit that undoes the changes made in the merge commit.
 If you want to completely remove the merge commit from the history, you would need to use the `git reset` command, but this can be dangerous if you're not familiar with it, as it permanently removes commits from the history.